raspibolt/raspibolt/guide/bonus/bitcoin/testnet.md

 ```

 ### Tor
-Create a separate service for testnet over Tor:
+Create a separate service for testnet over Tor by adding the following lines in the `location-hidden services` section:

 File location: `/etc/tor/torrc`
 ```ini